GuvvalaGanesh/Airline-Backend-System/Auth_Service/README.md

-# Welcome to Booking Service
+# Welcome to Auth Service

 ## Project Setup

-1. After cloning this project, navigate into the `BookingService` directory:
+1. After cloning this project, navigate into the `Auth_Service` directory:
     ```
-    cd BookingService
+    cd Auth_Service

     ```